thibaultlaurens/tech-notes/advanced/03-information-security.md

 ### Core Pillars of Information Security (CIA)

-- **Confidentiality**: only allow access to data for which the user is permitted
+- **Confidentiality**: only allow access to data for which the user is permitted.
-- **Integrity**: ensure data is not tampered or altered by unauthorized users
+- **Integrity**: ensure data is not tampered or altered by unauthorized users.
-- **Availability**: ensure systems and data are available to authorized users when they need it
+- **Availability**: ensure systems and data are available to authorized users when they need it.

 ### Security Principles